Sigfried/underscore-unchained/README.md

     _.unchain(obj, magicPowers)

-*Use Underscore methods directly from objects or classes of objects, and there's no need for _.chain()*
+*A mixin that lets you use Underscore methods directly from objects or classes of objects, and there's no need for _.chain()*

     _.unchain(['a','bb','ccc'])
         .pluck('length')